-Under a recent Department of Health and Human Services (HHS) rule, insurers can opt to collect any past-due premiums from the last 12 months before allowing someone to enroll in a plan with the same carrier.
-The following questions and answers explain who is affected by this new policy and how much they’ll owe.
+Under a recent Department of Health and Human Services (HHS) rule, insurers can no longer collect any past-due premiums from the last 12 months before allowing someone to enroll in a plan with the same carrier.
+The following FAQ explain what happens now if a person misses a premium payment.

 What is a past-due premium?

 A past-due premium is an unpaid enrollee premium for a month of marketplace coverage.
 This can happen, for example, when an enrollee misses a premium and enters a three-month grace period, but fails to catch up on premiums.
 Coverage is terminated effective the last day of the first month of the grace period.
 The enrollee still owes that month’s premium, and it is considered past-due.

 Can an insurer require enrollees to pay past-due premiums from previous years in order to effectuate coverage in a new plan?